cuinjune/pd-tutorial/README.md

 <img src="interface3.png" width="500"/>

-Under the "Put" menu in the patch window, select "Object" to place an object in your patch.
+Under the "Put" menu in the patch window, select "**Object**" to place an object box in your patch.

 <img src="interface4.png" width="200"/>

-Click on the patch to drop the object in its place.
-Type "print" inside this object and click again outside the box, you will create the [print] object.
+Click on the patch to drop the object box in its place.
+Type "print" inside the box and click again outside the box, you will create the [print] object.

 <img src="interface5.png" width="500"/>

+Under the "Put" menu in the patch window, select "**Message**" and type "Hello World!" inside the box.

 <img src="interface6.png" width="500"/>

+You should notice that both the object and the message boxes have small rectangles at the corners.
+If these are at the top of the object, they are called "**inlets**", and at the bottom they are called "**outlets**".

+The inlets and outlets are used to receive and send data between objects while they are connected.
+To make a connection between the two objects, click and drag the outlet of [Hello World!( to the inlet of [print].

 <img src="interface7.png" width="500"/>